 Starting can be hard.
 But there are a lot of different options for you to get a better understanding of what wholesale is all about in many ways!
 You have probably already heard of trade fairs, where brands present their products at a small stand and have business cards and information ready for interested customers and shop owners.
 Trade fairs are a good way to form a personal relationship immediately without sending a request online.
 In addition to that trade fairs are a great experience and an opportunity to give you inspiration from other brands and their products.

-So how do you start partnerships to begin with?
+So how do you start partnerships?
 This really depends on if you attend a local trade fair or are registered at an online trade fair platform.
-But usually the way to go is to always be transparent about your brand and products and always have all the needed information that shop owners need to know at hand.
-You can form partnerships with contacting shops that you think would fit your brand very well.
-Keep in mind to stay polite but to also make your unique selling point clear in your request.
-However it can also work the other way around and a shop owner will contact you first.
+But usually, the way to go is to always be transparent about your brand and products and always have all the needed information that shop owners need to know at hand.
+You can form partnerships by contacting shops that you think would fit your brand very well.
+Keep in mind to stay polite but also make your unique selling point clear in your request.
+However, it can also work the other way around and a shop owner will contact you first.

 To price your products for wholesale can be a little tricky and confusing for beginners.
-However once you understand how pricing works, it is actually pretty simple!
-First of all you need to elaborate your break-even price, which means the cost of supplies, overhead costs and labor costs for your product.
+However, once you understand how pricing works, it is actually pretty simple!
+First of all, you need to elaborate on your break-even price, which means the cost of supplies, overhead costs, and labor costs for your product.
 So once you have done that you can think about the wholesale price, which is usually the break-even price times two or more.
-Furthermore another option is that you can add the desired profit directly to your break-even price.
-However you have to make sure that the prices are realizable and not too high.
-Otherwise shop owners will most likely not make a purchase.
+Furthermore, another option is that you can add the desired profit directly to your break-even price.
+However, you have to make sure that the prices are realizable and not too high.
+Otherwise, shop owners will most likely not make a purchase.
 Following comes the retail price which will be the final price for a product once it is available for sale in a store.
-Usually retailers, so the shop owners, will sell your products in their store for double your wholesale price or more, depending on the store.
-So summarized, the magical wholesale equations are
+Usually retailers, so the shop owners will sell your products in their store for double your wholesale price or more, depending on the store.
+So summarized, the magical wholesale equations are:

 - Break-even price = Supplies + Overhead costs + Labor